pushparajanrahul/space-invaders-rl/README.md

 # The Game !!!

 Space Invaders is a classic arcade game released in 1978 by Taito.
 It is one of the earliest shooting games and has had a significant impact on the video game industry.
 In the game, the player controls a spaceship that moves horizontally across the bottom of the screen and must shoot descending rows of aliens before they reach the bottom.
 The aliens also periodically fire projectiles at the player's spaceship, and the player must avoid being hit while eliminating as many aliens as possible.
 As the game progresses, the aliens move faster and the challenge increases, providing an addictive and challenging gaming experience.

+# Challenges
+Currently, there is an issue with the input shape error while training the model using TensorFlow version 2.13.0.
+The error message indicates that the expected input shape for the conv2d_24_input layer is 5 dimensions, but the provided array has shape (1, 3, 2).

+This issue needs to be addressed by adjusting the input shape to match the requirements of the neural network model.
+Possible solutions include reshaping the input data or modifying the network architecture to handle the input shape correctly.

+I am actively working on resolving this issue to ensure smooth training of the model.
+Any insights or contributions to resolve this challenge are welcome.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.